Nihang

+Early Sikh military history was dominated by the Nihang, known for their victories despite being heavily outnumbered.
+Nihangs also formed an important part of the Sikh Khalsa Army.
+Despite their obscured origins, the Nihang claim to be the true form of the Khalsa and representatives of Guru Gobind Singh.

+The Akalis of the 20th century cannot be traced back to the historical Nihangs, as since 1920, the term Akali has also been used synonymously to refer to members of a Sikh political party called the Shiromani Akali Dal.
+Nihangs, also known as Dal Khalsa, are believed to have originated either from Fateh Singh and the attire he wore or from the "Akal Sena" (lit.
+Army of the Immortal) started by Guru Hargobind.

 Etymology

 The word Nihang may come from the Persian word for a mythical sea creature (نهنگ).
 The term owes its origin to Mughal historians, who compared the ferocity of the Akāli with that of crocodiles.
 The meaning of Akali in Sikhism however, is the immortal army of Akāl (God).
 According to Harjinder Singh Dilgeer, tracing the term Nihang to the Persian word for a crocodile is a misinterpretation and instead it refers to a "fearless person".
-Dilgeer states that the term Nihang is also used in gurbani, where it refers to someone who is carefree.
+Dilgeer states that the term Nihang is also used in gurbani, where it refers to someone carefree.

 The word Akāli means timeless or immortal.
 Literally, it means one who belongs to Akāl (beyond time).
-In other words, an Akāli is that person who is subject of none but God only.
-The term Akāli was first used during the time of Guru Gobind Singh.
+In other words, an Akāli is that person who is subject to none but God.
+Guru Nanak used the term Akal Murat to describe God.'
+The term Akāli, which derived from Akāl,' was first used during the time of Guru Gobind Singh.
 It became popular in the last decades of the eighteenth century.
 The term came to be associated with “commitment, fearlessness, boldness, struggle, and justice.”

 History

 Origins

+The origin of the Nihangs is obscure.
+However, warrior-ascetic traditions in the Indian subcontinent can be traced back to the sixth century BCE.
+Despite this, warrior-ascetics only achieved political power with the collapse of the Mughal state in the 18th century.

-According to Pashaura Singh and Louis E. Fenech, reiterating the work of Nabha (1999), there exists three main theories regarding the genesis of the Nihangs.
+There are various theories on the origin of the Nihangs.
+According to Pashaura Singh and Louis E. Fenech (1999), reiterating the work of Kahn Singh Nabha, there are three main theories regarding the genesis of the Nihangs.
 These three theories are summarised below: